-The Competitive Sports Office will collaborate with each sport club when identifying and seeking potential sponsorships.
-When your sport club has identified potential sponsors or has been contact by potential sponsors, please contact the Competitive Sports Office.
+When your sport club has identified potential sponsors or has been contacted by potential sponsors, please contact the Competitive Sports Office.
 SIU may have existing sponsorships with organizations which may impact sport club plans.
-Before meeting with the Competitive Sports Office, please have the following items ready for submission:
+Before meeting with the Competitive Sports Office, please submit the following items via email:

-- ✓ Draft of prepared letter or email - ✓ Final proposed terms of agreement (i.e., contract)
+- ✓ Final proposed terms of agreement (i.e., contract) - ✓ Marketing and promotion items (e.g., photos, digital content, flyers, banner mockups